ultrasaurus/test-first-teaching/learn_ruby/index.md

 ## Using These Exercises

-Your course directory has a list of chapter directories.
+Your course directory has a list of lab directories.
 Each directory has a spec file.
 You will write all the code to make all the specs in it pass.

-To get your feet wet in this process, go into the "hello" chapter with `cd 00_hello` and read the detailed instructions in its `index.html` file.
+To get your feet wet in this process, go into the "hello" lab with `cd 00_hello` and read the detailed instructions in its `index.html` file.

 If you got through "hello", then congratulations!
 Now it's time to go to the